Doorkee

 17.1.
 Scope.
 This section discloses two communication surfaces that will ship in Sprint 6: (a) lifecycle email — periodic, marketing-class email sent to users who have granted explicit marketing consent; and (b) WhatsApp messaging — inbound and outbound conversational messaging via the WhatsApp Business Cloud API.
 Both surfaces operate within the existing eleven-processor cascade (see §15.6) and do not introduce a twelfth processor.

 17.2.
 Lifecycle email — lawful basis.
 Lifecycle email will be sent under UAE Federal Decree-Law No. 45 of 2021 ("PDPL") Article 9 (explicit consent for marketing communications).
-Recipients who have not granted marketing consent — that is, who have left the marketing toggle off in the cookie banner described in §7.3 (the PDPL Art.
-6 safe default) — will be excluded from the lifecycle send list at the handler level.
+Recipients who have not granted marketing consent — that is, who have left the marketing category off (its opt-in default) in the Cookie preferences page described in §7.1 — will be excluded from the lifecycle send list at the handler level.
 The marketing toggle is the single, authoritative gate; it is enforced by joining the EmailPreference and PdplConsentRecord records before any send.

 17.3.
 Lifecycle email — sender identity and signature.
 Lifecycle emails will carry the signature "— Dara at Doorkee Concierge" as the closing line above the unsubscribe footer.
 This signature distinguishes lifecycle communications (consent-based, marketing-class) from transactional communications (legitimate-interest, contract-performance), which retain the existing "— The Doorkee Team" sign-off.
 The signature is fixed by the handler and cannot be customised per-message.